Intent-Based Bridging for Seamless UX with Across on Gelato RaaS

 Here's how the dual-verification model works:

-- Bond and Challenge Period: The merkle root is proposed to the UMA Optimistic Oracle with a bond.
-It then enters a challenge period (currently set to 60 minutes) during which anyone can dispute the validity of the proposal.
+Bond and Challenge Period: The merkle root is proposed to the UMA Optimistic Oracle with a bond.
+It then enters a 60-minute challenge period during which anyone can dispute the validity of the proposal.

 From the user's perspective, there is a very small risk window if a solver fails to deliver funds after claiming an order was fulfilled.
 In such cases, Across' protocol allows for disputes to be raised, and the UMA oracle system would arbitrate to ensure users either receive their funds or have their original deposits returned.
 If there is no dispute, the assertion is optimistically treated as correct.
-In the overwhelming majority of cases where solvers perform as expected (delivering funds within seconds), once users have their funds, they don’t need to worry about what the settlement process looks like for the solver.
+In the overwhelming majority of cases, once users have their funds, they don’t need to worry about what the settlement process looks like for the solver.
 The dispute mechanism serves as a safety net that only activates if a dispute is raised.
-Analysing the risk profile of Across’s UMA oracle dispute resolution mechanism by token votes is beyond the scope of this article.

 Liquidity Management